xdmnl/api-documentation/source/includes/_endpoints.md

 Name | Type | Description
 -----|------|------------
-author_id | string (optional) | ID or email of the teammate on behalf of whom the answer is sent subject | string (optional) | Subject of the message for email message body | string | Body of the message text | string (optional) | Text version of the body for messages with non-text body
+author_id | string (optional) | ID of the teammate on behalf of whom the answer is sent subject | string (optional) | Subject of the message for email message body | string | Body of the message text | string (optional) | Text version of the body for messages with non-text body